Skip to content

 Chairman Internship Details

 The Democratic Staff of the Senate Foreign Relations Committee seeks applicants for an internship.
 Interns will work with staff teams to provide research, track hearings and legislation, draft memos, and take notes at high-level meetings.
 Successful applicants will have excellent research and writing skills, as well as academic or professional experience in international relations or a similar field.
-Hill experience and NJ ties are both a plus.
+Hill experience and MD ties are both a plus.
 Undergraduate students, graduate students, and recent graduates are all eligible to apply.
-Normal work hours are 9am-6pm Eastern Time, Monday-Friday, and applicants must commit to a minimum of 30 hours per week during those hours.
+Normal work hours are 9am-6pm Eastern Time, Monday-Friday, and applicants must commit to 40 hours per week during those hours.
 Those with full-time availability are strongly encouraged to apply.

 SFRC plans to offer remote and hybrid/in-person internships for the upcoming intern class.
 However, hybrid/in-person internships are subject to change.
 A hybrid internship would involve our intern classes coming into the office on a rotational basis each day of the week.
 Please note that an in-person internship would require you to be located in the Washington, D.C. area.

-This internship is unpaid, although a limited number of stipends are available to highly-qualified candidates who could not otherwise afford to participate in an unpaid internship.
-Please complete the application by 11:59pm Eastern Time on Monday, June 19, 2023.
+This internship is a paid internship.
+Please complete the application by 11:59pm Eastern Time on Monday, February 19, 2024.
 Only applicants selected for further review will be contacted by SFRC.

 Intern With The Ranking Member